New strategy promoting Irish arts worldwide launched by Culture Ireland

 A new strategy promoting Irish arts worldwide has been announced by Culture Ireland (CI).

-The Minister for Tourism, Culture, Arts, Gaeltacht, Sport and Media, Catherine Martin, today (Wednesday March 23) launched the strategy which covers the period between 2022 and 2025.
+The Minister for Tourism, Culture, Arts, Gaeltacht, Sport and Media, Catherine Martin, this week launched the strategy which covers the period between 2022 and 2025.

 It's hoped it will ensure the provision of resources to Ireland's arts sector, as well as support for the international careers of Irish artists to build audiences worldwide.